Every brand, honestly graded

 Read the full scorecard →Weck

 AGerman glass jars with glass lids and rubber gaskets.
-The gold standard for pantry and fridge storage.
+Excellent for pantry and fridge storage with no plastic contact surfaces.

 Read the full scorecard →Stasher